Hayasak-a/E02a-Control-Structures/README.md

 Edit README.md to answer the following questions:

 - Open main01.py.
 Before running it, what do you expect this program to do?

+I expect it to print "Greetings," then print "What is my favorite color?," then require the user to input a response to the latter before the program completes.
   - Now right click on the main1.py window and select “Run Python File in Terminal”.
 Click in the bottom panel, and answer the question.
 Describe what happened.
+  It printed "Greetings," then printed "What is my favorite color?," then required me to input a response to the latter before the program completed.
   - What do you think the program did with what you typed in answer to the question?
+  Nothing- it didn't store it to any variable nor use it for any function.
 - Open main02.py.
 Before running it, describe how this is different than main01.py.
+It stores the user input in the variable "color" then prints it.
   - What do you think the color = input() will do?
+  It will store the response I input to the question, and then print it with the following method.
   - Run the program in the terminal and answer the question.
 Did the program do what you expected?
+  Yes
 - Open main03.py.
 Before running it, describe how this is different than main02.py.
+Instead of parroting the user's response, it has an if/else tree to determine what it prints based on the input.
   - What is happening on lines 9–12?
+  If the user's input is exactly "Red," it will tell the user "Correct!" if not, it will tell them "Sorry, try again" (bt not make them actually try again)
   - Why are lines 10 and 12 indented?
+  Because they are part of the if statement, and indenting them is useful for standardization and clarity
   - Run the program and answer the question.
 What happens if you don’t capitalize Red?
+  It prints "Sorry, try again"
   - What does this tell you about "color"?
+  String matching in Python is case sensitive, and "color" is a string.
 - Open main04.py.
 Before running it, describe how this is different than main03.py.
+It prints "Correct!" on "red" as well as "Red"
   - What problem is this trying to solve?
+  It is trying to solve the unintuitive capitalization requirement from the previous guessing game.
   - Run the program and answer the question.
 What happens if you use some other capitalization scheme (i.e., “RED” or “reD“)?
+  It prints "Sorry, try again"
 - Open main05.py.
 What do you expect line 9 to do?
   - What problem is it trying to solve?
+  The unintuitive capitalization requirement from the previous guessing games
   - Run the program and answer the question.
 What happens if you add spaces before or after the word (i.e., “ RED “ or “ red”)?
+  It says "Sorry, try again"
  - Open main06.py.
 How is line 9 different than in main05.py?
    - What would you guess .strip() is doing?
+   Stripping spaces from the string
    - Run the program and answer the question.
 Is there another way of writing “red” that will break this logic?
+   Adding punctuation to your answer; i.e. "Red!"
  - Open main07.py.
 Before running this program, how do you expect this to be different than main06.py?
+ If the user answers "pink," they will receive a different answer.
+In addition, the variable "color" will be stored in the lowercase stripped form
    - What is happening on line 12?
+   Else (when the stripped color isn't "red") if (the stripped color is "pink") the program will print "Close!"
    - Run the program and answer the question.
  - Open main08.py.
 What is the purpose of line 9?
+ The purose
    - Why are lines 10–17 indented?
    - Run the program.
 What would happen if line 10 were moved before line 9 (and no longer indented)?
+   If the user's input stripped to "red," it would do nothing instead.
+If the user's input stripped to anything else, it would run an infinite loop printing the appropriate response ("close" for pink, "Sorry try again" for anything else)
    - Make that change and run the program again.
 (To end any Python program, you can type ctrl-c)
  - Open main09.py.
 What is happening on line 13?
    - What is the purpose of “count”?
+   The purpose of count is to track the number of attempts the user makes to guess the correct color.
    - What is happening on line 22?
+   There is no line 22 so I'm answering this for line 21

+   The program prints "You guessed it in x tries!" where x is the variable "count," which has become equal to the number of attempts the user has made.
    - Run the program.
  - *Extra credit:* open main10.py.
 Add a comment to each line describing what it is doing (a comment follows a pound sign [#]).

+ Done

  - *Extra credit:* open main11.py.
 What is happening on lines 6-11?
+  The program is defining a function called "choose_color" for later use.
+Given an input parameter of "last_color," it picks a random color, then picks again if that color was the same as "last_color."
+Once it picks a new color, it returns that color to the original function caller.
 Commit your changes and push them back to the repository.